The Impact of Stigma on Mental Health

 We hope this article has illustrated the insidious nature of stigma and the immense damage it has on minorities and the inclusiveness of society.
 If you are intrigued by this article or have any questions related to stigma, please feel free to reach out.

-To learn more about the addiction and mental health treatment programs provided by EHN Canada, enroll yourself in one of our programs, or refer someone else, please call us at one of the numbers below.
+If you would like to learn more about the treatment programs provided by EHN Canada, enrol yourself in one of our programs, or refer someone else, please call us at one of our numbers.
 Our phone lines are open 24/7—so you can call us anytime.

 Works Cited